Creating a Daily Rhythm That Helps Your Nervous System Feel Safe

 And one of the ways we begin creating that support is through gentle daily structure.

 Not rigid routines.
-Not hyper-optimized wellness schedules color-coded down to the minute.
-But rhythms.
-Repetition.
-Sensory nourishment.
-Predictability.
-Inputs that help the body feel more regulated over time.
+Not hyper-optimized wellness schedules.
+But rhythms, sensory nourishment, and enough predictability for the body to exhale a little.
+Small habits that help the body feel more regulated over time.

 So instead of only asking, “What’s wrong with me?”
 I’ve been more interested lately in asking:

 Before jumping into the deeper steps of Passaler’s healing framework, I wanted to pause here first.
-Because building a nervous system-friendly life may actually start with creating small, repeatable experiences of safety in the body.
+Because building a nervous system-friendly life may actually start with creating small, repeatable moments of safety in the body.
+It doesn’t have to be dramatic.
+You are probably already doing some of the following.
+As you read on, consider routines or habits that are already aligned with these suggestions and any improvements you can make to those before you start adding new things to try.

 Here are some of the daily sensory and lifestyle supports I’ve been thinking about and adjusting lately.